alexandros-koutsioumpas/anaklasis/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/alexandros-koutsioumpas/anaklasis/HEAD?filepath=templates_binder)

 You may find templates for calculations and refinements in the form of _jupyter notebooks_ that you can modify according to your needs.
 You may also upload data files in order to use them in your refinements.
+Resources on **Binder** are a bit limited but you are able to experiment with _anaklasis_ without performing a local installation on your machine.

 ## Getting help